 The Accountability Amendment

-A proposed amendment to the US Constitution that creates accountability of federal officials through enhanced power of the states.
+A proposed non-partisan amendment to the US Constitution that creates accountability of government officials through enhanced power of the states

 Accountability of Federal Officials is Within Reach

 Many feel that our government fails to hold federal officials accountable for their actions, and the cause of this failing is clear: the law is not effectively enforced against them.
 And, unfortunately, we find that our current organizational structure is incapable of this enforcement.
 Without a credible threat of enforcement, officials may operate with impunity, ignoring legal responsibilities when it suits their political purposes.

 The Constitution assigns the responsibility for enforcement of the law to the president, which he does by acting through his appointed Attorney General.
 However, the president wins office through the efforts of his political party, and all of his appointments (including the AG) are naturally partisan.
 Consequently, the AG has little appetite to prosecute members of the president’s staff and cabinet, and examples of enforcement of the law against officials of the president’s political party are extremely rare while examples of cases of apparent malfeasance that are ignored are all too common.

 The states largely avoided this conflict-of-interest problem: 45 states elect their attorneys general while only five are appointed by governors.